German court charges Syrian doctor with torture, murder | DW | 28.07.2021

 Prosecutors said that after the beginning of the uprising against Syrian President Bashar Assad in 2011, protesters were frequently arrested and tortured.

-Injured civilians who were thought to be members of the opposition were also taken to military hospitals where they were tortured and either killed.
+Injured civilians who were thought to be members of the opposition were also taken to military hospitals where they were tortured and even killed.

 In February this year, a German court convicted a former Syrian intelligence service agent for complicity in crimes against humanity in the first court case worldwide over state-sponsored torture by Assad's government.

-Eyad al-Gharib, 44, was sentenced to four and a half years in prison over his role in helping to arrest at least 30 protesters in Duma in 2011 and delivering them to the Al-Khatib detention center in Damascus where they were tortured.
+Eyad al-Gharib, 44, was sentenced to four and a half years in prison over his role in helping arrest at least 30 protesters in the Syrian city of Duma in 2011 and delivering them to the Al-Khatib detention center in Damascus where they were tortured.

 Syria's civil war has killed more than 380,000 people and displaced nearly half the country's pre-conflict population.